build-server-protocol/build-server-protocol/docs/bsp.md

 trait RunResult {
   /** An optional request id to know the origin of this report. */ def requestId: Option[String]

+  /** An status code for the execution.
+Allows to use POSIX run c */ def statusCode: Int
+}

+object StatusCode {
+  val Ok = 0
+  val Error = 1
+  val Cancelled = -1
 }

 ```

 This request may trigger a compilation on the selected build targets.
 The server is free to send any